escobard/cloud-apps/README.md

 #### End to end tests

-A Docker Compose network is provided, simulating the system and applications that are needed to run end to end tests.
+A Docker Compose network is provided, simulating the system and applications that are needed to run end to end (or UI) tests.

 The end to end tests environment has the most complex container orchestration out of all other provided environments, as it requires an application to run the tests (nightwatch), a hub to spin up browsers (selenium hub) and the browser itself (node-chrome).